 Currently all LIFE participants are adults, but we avoid books with strong language or overt sexual content.
 We believe that older children would fit nicely into the LIFE Group.
 If there is interest, we are willing to form a younger children’s reading group as well.
 The time and day for such a group are open.
 Age-appropriate books would be selected for reading.

-On July 23rd, we will start to read The two dead girls.
+On September 3rd, we will start to read The mouse on the mile.
 We hope to attract participants who would enjoy a simpler, shorter book.
 Please consider joining us, and help us spread the word!

 For more information, contact Linda Hendle at: